jaredsparta/elev_pitch2/README.md

 I graduated earlier this year with a Bachelor's in Maths from Warwick.
 In my final year I took a module on data science which sparked a deep interest in the tech industry.
 The overwhelming reason I was attracted to DevOps consulting was the fact that I could not only develop technical skills but the softer skills too.
 As someone who strives to accomplish a lot, I felt this was highly desirable to me.
 The opportunity to work in such an innovative role in a highly-evolving industry is something I find extremely enticing.

 Specifically about my choice to move into a consulting role, I have always been passionate about using my knowledge to aid others -- most recently I accomplished quite a lot with one of my tutees.
 He was a first year engineering student who was struggling with his upcoming exams and through my detail-oriented approach to teaching he was able to pass them first time.
 So to sum up, I would say it was the experiences that I found most fulfilling that led me to this point now.

+- Feedback:
+    - Smile more
+    - Too monotone; change up the tone

+- Good:
+    - More pauses and power words used
+    - Less stuttering than first time

+- Could improve:
+    - More emotion
+    - Change tone up more

+- Continue to do:
+    - Still concise in my introduction
+    - Well-structured response